DevMaffi/react-snippets/README.md

 # React Snippets

-> [!IMPORTANT]
+> [!NOTE]
-> Allman brace style is used consistently in all snippets.
+> Allman brace style approach is used consistently in all snippets.

-A comprehensive collection of handy React snippets for **VSCode** and **WebStorm** to speed up component creation and improve productivity.
+A comprehensive collection of handy React snippets for [VSCode](./vscode.md) and [WebStorm](./webstorm.md) to speed up component creation and improve productivity.

 Supports: